 What would happen to the British royal family if the monarchy were to be abolished?
 And how likely is that?

-On present form in 2019, it seems highly unlikely that the British royal family will be sent packing.
+It seems highly unlikely that the British royal family will be sent packing.
 Queen Elizabeth II is immensely more liked than any political, TV or entertainment figure.
-In 2019, she topped YouGov’s list of Britain’s most admired women with 22.61 per cent of the poll – ahead of Michelle Obama (13 per cent), Judi Dench (7.66 per cent) and J. K. Rowling (6.77 per cent).
+In 2019, she topped YouGov’s list of Britain’s most admired women with 22.61 per cent of the poll – ahead of Michelle Obama (13 per cent), Judi Dench (7.66 per cent) and JK Rowling (6.77 per cent).